pavithrareena/BARITAS-CAFE/README.md

 - **Visual Storytelling**: Using images and typography to convey the cafe's unique story.
 - **Interactive Elements**: Engaging users with interactive components that enhance the browsing experience.

-Feel free to explore the prototype and share your feedback!
+Feel free to explore the prototype and share your feedback

-## 🚀 Getting Started

-To view the design and prototype:

-1. Clone the repository: `git clone https://github.com/yourusername/baristas-cafe-about-page.git`
-2. Open the project in your preferred code editor.
-3. Navigate to the `prototype` folder and open `index.html` in your web browser.

-## 📫 Contact

-If you have any questions or feedback, please reach out to me at [your.email@example.com](mailto:your.email@example.com).
-I'd love to hear from you! 🌟

 ---